jamesw343/PixMob_IR/README.md

 ```

 Fields:
-* `post-release time`: Time to spend in the LED post-release phase.
+* `delay`: Time to spend in the LED repeat delay phase.
 Has the same lookup key as [IR Command Fields: Attack, Sustain, and Release](#ir-command-fields-attack-sustain-and-release).
 * `restrict group id`: See [IR Command Fields: Restrict Group ID](#ir-command-fields-restrict-group-id)

-### IR Command: Write to EEPROM address 0x03
+### IR Command: Set Repeat Count
-Writes the specified data to EEPROM address 0x03.
-Exact functionality of this field is still under investigation.
+Set the LED repeat count.
+The value is saved to the EEPROM at address 0x03.

 Flags: `type=3'b111`, `onstrt=1'b1`, `gsten=1'bX`